rparak/Object_Detection_Synthetic_Data/README.md

 **../Object_Detection_Synthetic_Data/Template/**

-The "Template" section contains the required folders for the training and validation process.
+The **Template** section contains the required folders for the training and validation process.
 Both folders are explained below.
 To run the project smoothly, it is necessary to follow the structure of the individual folders.

 Data
-- The "Data" folder contains the data from the camera, the individual datasets and the results for each model (PyTorch, ONNX, etc.).
+- The **Data** folder contains the data from the camera, the individual datasets and the results for each model (PyTorch, ONNX, etc.).

 YOLO
-- The "YOLO" folder contains the configuration file for training, the results of the training process and the models to be saved after training.
+- The **YOLO** folder contains the configuration file for training, the results of the training process and the models to be saved after training.

 ## Data Acquisition from the PhoXi 3D Scanner M